[from Proc IoMNH&ASoc vol 4 #3 1939]

 The Rector and Vicar took part in religious exercises at the Purt Noa, on the coast, and continued the service in Bishopscourt, Chapel, taking up their traditional positions in that building.
 The boundary walk was then resumed to Druidale and the Sulby river.

-At the entrance to the Glion Dhoo-the Glen of Ballaughwere two circular earthworks occupying dominating positions on the flanking hills.
-The western one on Sheau Curn was de~stroyed early in the 19th century.
-The other. the Castal Lajer (strong castle) still stands high up on Slieau Vollee.
+At the entrance to the Glion Dhoo-the Glen of Ballaugh were two circular earthworks occupying dominating positions on the flanking hills.
+The western one on Sheau Curn was destroyed early in the 19th century.
+The other, the Castal Lajer (strong castle) still stands high up on Slieau Vollee.

 There is no record of its ever having been systematically examined, and its original purpose is not known.
 There is a tradition of an underground chamber, but whatever entrance it had is now hidden.

-The earthwork approaches sixty yards in diameter and on the lower side of the slope the embankment' is still twelve to fifteen feet high.
+The earthwork approaches sixty yards in diameter and on the lower side of the slope the embankment is still twelve to fifteen feet high.

-The Glen has many euphonious names to match its nltural beauty-the treen names Carnedal, Scrondal and Glion Dhoo; field names like Breckan y Kayl and Magher ny Castal; the hill slopes of Brough ny Vannag and Ard ny Crongan; and the subsidiary gills of Glion Vorrey, Glion Shoggyl, Glion Shellagh, and Glion na Halaina.
+The Glen has many euphonious names to match its natural beauty-the treen names Carnedal, Scrondal and Glion Dhoo; field names like Breckan y Kayl and Magher ny Castal; the hill slopes of Brough ny Vannag and Ard ny Crongan; and the subsidiary gills of Glion Vorrey, Glion Shoggyl, Glion Shellagh, and Glion na Halaina.

 At the Carmodil Glen foot, where its stream joins the Ballaugh river, is an interesting little group of houses, one of them with an outside stairway; and nearby is the site of Keeill Vorrey, the Chapel of the Virgin Mary.
 A boundary hedge crowns the chapel hill, which on the far side has been completely dug away.
 There is little visible evidence of the building which once stood there.
 From time immemorial the Mollavorras - the devotees of the Virgin Mary, and perhaps the original guardians of the keeill-have clung to the slopes of the glen, and the Anglicised form of the name, Morrison, is still to be found in the neighbourhood.